I concluded recently that the infantile

 Southwest came to have the second-highest number of members in the National

-Executive Committee, with Limbe-based Nordist Mahamat Souleymane becoming the1st
+Executive Committee, with Limbe-based Nordist Mahamat Souleymane becoming the party's 1st

 Vice President and Martin Luma also becoming a Vice President.
-It was this Tchwenko-led Northwest/Southwest
+This Tchwenko-led Northwest/Southwest

-reconciliation that formed the base that future Anglophone Movements (AAC, SCNC , and today Ambazonia) sprung from.
+reconciliation drive formed the base that future Anglophone Movements (AAC, SCNC , and today Ambazonia) sprung from.
 Some prefer to call it the reconciliation of

-West provinces moving to the SDF.
+West provinces (followers of the historic UPC and their descendants) to move to the SDF.
 That was how the original marginal civic-nationalist

 faction in the SDF under Albert Mukong became the largest faction in the party,

-making the SDF a national, nationalist political party whose chairman John Fru
+making the SDF a national, nationalist political party. the SDF's chairman John Fru

-Ndi identified closely with for half a decade, and effectively won the 1992 presidential election that was usurped by Paul
+Ndi identified closely with this civic-nationalist faction for half a decade, and effectively won the 1992 presidential election that was usurped by Paul

 Biya, winning it as the head of the “UNION FOR CHANGE”, a coalition of